 4. Who is allowed to perform abortions?

 Not all medical professionals can provide a surgical abortion in California.
 They must have a valid medical license.
-That license cannot be revoked or suspended.13
+That license cannot be revoked or suspended.
+Otherwise, it would be an illegal abortion.13

-Abortions by medication can be provided by a wider range of healthcare professionals, including:
+Abortions by medication (“medication abortion”) can be provided by a wider range of healthcare professionals, including:

 - Physician’s assistants.14

 These abortions by medication need to happen early, however.
-They can only be conducted in the first trimester of the pregnancy.15
+These health services can only be conducted in the first trimester of the pregnancy.15

 An employer cannot require medical professionals to perform an abortion.
 Doctors also cannot be penalized for refusing to provide one.
-Healthcare facilities can also refuse to provide abortions without facing legal repercussions.16
+Healthcare facilities can also refuse to provide abortion medical care without facing legal repercussions.16

 - California Health and Safety Code 123420 – 123473.